Oppenheimer Increases W.W. Grainger (NYSE:GWW) Price Target to $500.00

 W.W.
-Grainger (NYSE:GWW) had its price objective hoisted by research analysts at Oppenheimer from $420.00 to $500.00 in a note issued to investors on Monday, The Fly reports.
-The brokerage presently has an “outperform” rating on the industrial products company’s stock.
-Oppenheimer’s price objective would indicate a potential upside of 9.57% from the stock’s previous close.
+Grainger (NYSE:GWW) had its price target lifted by Oppenheimer from $420.00 to $500.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm currently has an “outperform” rating on the industrial products company’s stock.
+Oppenheimer’s target price indicates a potential upside of 8.06% from the stock’s previous close.

-A number of other research firms have also issued reports on GWW.
-Deutsche Bank Aktiengesellschaft upped their price target on W.W.
-Grainger from $409.00 to $458.00 and gave the company a “hold” rating in a research report on Monday.
-Jefferies Financial Group upped their price target on W.W.
-Grainger from $460.00 to $520.00 and gave the company a “buy” rating in a research report on Monday.
-Robert W. Baird upped their price target on W.W.
-Grainger from $452.00 to $500.00 and gave the company an “outperform” rating in a research report on Monday.
-Royal Bank of Canada increased their price objective on W.W.
-Grainger from $354.00 to $369.00 and gave the stock an “underperform” rating in a research report on Monday.
-Finally, UBS Group lowered their price objective on W.W.
+GWW has been the subject of a number of other reports.
+UBS Group reduced their price target on shares of W.W.
 Grainger from $465.00 to $455.00 and set a “buy” rating for the company in a research report on Thursday, February 4th.
-Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and six have assigned a buy rating to the company.
-The company currently has an average rating of “Hold” and an average price target of $421.15.
+Robert W. Baird increased their price target on shares of W.W.
+Grainger from $452.00 to $500.00 and gave the stock an “outperform” rating in a research report on Monday.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of W.W.
+Grainger from $409.00 to $458.00 and gave the stock a “hold” rating in a research report on Monday.
+Royal Bank of Canada raised their price objective on shares of W.W.
+Grainger from $354.00 to $369.00 and gave the company an “underperform” rating in a research report on Monday.
+Finally, Raymond James increased their price target on W.W.
+Grainger from $400.00 to $460.00 and gave the company an “outperform” rating in a report on Monday, May 3rd.
+They noted that the move was a valuation call.
+Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and seven have given a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus target price of $425.36.

 W.W.
-Grainger (NYSE:GWW) last posted its quarterly earnings data on Thursday, April 29th.
-The industrial products company reported $4.48 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $4.30 by $0.18.
+Grainger (NYSE:GWW) last issued its earnings results on Thursday, April 29th.
+The industrial products company reported $4.48 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $4.30 by $0.18.
+The business had revenue of $3.08 billion for the quarter, compared to analysts’ expectations of $3.04 billion.
 W.W.
 Grainger had a return on equity of 41.31% and a net margin of 5.37%.
-The company had revenue of $3.08 billion during the quarter, compared to analyst estimates of $3.04 billion.
-During the same period in the previous year, the business earned $4.24 EPS.
-W.W.
-Grainger’s quarterly revenue was up 2.8% on a year-over-year basis.
-On average, research analysts forecast that W.W.
+The company’s quarterly revenue was up 2.8% on a year-over-year basis.
+During the same period in the previous year, the firm posted $4.24 EPS.
+As a group, analysts anticipate that W.W.
 Grainger will post 16.29 earnings per share for the current year.

-In other news, VP John L. Howard sold 2,535 shares of the stock in a transaction on Monday, April 5th.
+In related news, VP John L. Howard sold 2,535 shares of the firm’s stock in a transaction dated Monday, April 5th.
 The stock was sold at an average price of $407.21, for a total value of $1,032,277.35.
-Following the sale, the vice president now directly owns 40,893 shares in the company, valued at $16,652,038.53.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Donald G. Macpherson sold 4,276 shares of the stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $407.01, for a total value of $1,740,374.76.
-Following the completion of the sale, the chief executive officer now owns 61,175 shares in the company, valued at $24,898,836.75.
+Following the sale, the vice president now directly owns 40,893 shares of the company’s stock, valued at $16,652,038.53.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, VP Laurie R. Thomson sold 1,994 shares of the firm’s stock in a transaction dated Wednesday, May 5th.
+The shares were sold at an average price of $459.46, for a total value of $916,163.24.
+Following the completion of the sale, the vice president now directly owns 2,680 shares in the company, valued at $1,231,352.80.
 The disclosure for this sale can be found here.
-13.97% of the stock is currently owned by company insiders.
+In the last 90 days, insiders sold 8,805 shares of company stock worth $3,688,815.
+13.97% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-United Capital Financial Advisers LLC raised its stake in shares of W.W.
-Grainger by 0.8% in the fourth quarter.
-United Capital Financial Advisers LLC now owns 6,238 shares of the industrial products company’s stock valued at $2,547,000 after acquiring an additional 47 shares in the last quarter.
-Assenagon Asset Management S.A. increased its holdings in W.W.
-Grainger by 79.1% in the first quarter.
-Assenagon Asset Management S.A. now owns 37,467 shares of the industrial products company’s stock valued at $15,022,000 after buying an additional 16,545 shares during the last quarter.
-Sowell Financial Services LLC increased its holdings in W.W.
-Grainger by 19.8% in the fourth quarter.
-Sowell Financial Services LLC now owns 2,917 shares of the industrial products company’s stock valued at $1,191,000 after buying an additional 482 shares during the last quarter.
-Nisa Investment Advisors LLC increased its holdings in W.W.
-Grainger by 39.0% in the first quarter.
-Nisa Investment Advisors LLC now owns 24,456 shares of the industrial products company’s stock valued at $9,805,000 after buying an additional 6,859 shares during the last quarter.
-Finally, Bremer Bank National Association increased its holdings in W.W.
+A number of institutional investors have recently bought and sold shares of the business.
+Amundi Pioneer Asset Management Inc. raised its position in shares of W.W.
+Grainger by 0.3% during the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 56,676 shares of the industrial products company’s stock worth $17,056,000 after acquiring an additional 164 shares during the last quarter.
+Mercer Global Advisors Inc. ADV boosted its position in shares of W.W.
+Grainger by 13.4% during the third quarter.
+Mercer Global Advisors Inc. ADV now owns 929 shares of the industrial products company’s stock valued at $331,000 after buying an additional 110 shares during the last quarter.
+Louisiana State Employees Retirement System lifted its holdings in W.W.
+Grainger by 21.7% during the fourth quarter.
+Louisiana State Employees Retirement System now owns 2,800 shares of the industrial products company’s stock worth $1,143,000 after acquiring an additional 500 shares during the period.
+NuWave Investment Management LLC lifted its holdings in W.W.
+Grainger by 55.3% during the fourth quarter.
+NuWave Investment Management LLC now owns 233 shares of the industrial products company’s stock worth $95,000 after acquiring an additional 83 shares during the period.
+Finally, Bremer Bank National Association raised its stake in shares of W.W.
 Grainger by 0.5% in the fourth quarter.
-Bremer Bank National Association now owns 5,882 shares of the industrial products company’s stock valued at $2,402,000 after buying an additional 30 shares during the last quarter.
-Institutional investors and hedge funds own 70.63% of the company’s stock.
+Bremer Bank National Association now owns 5,882 shares of the industrial products company’s stock valued at $2,402,000 after buying an additional 30 shares during the period.
+Hedge funds and other institutional investors own 70.63% of the company’s stock.

 About W.W.
 Grainger